-Analysis of over 900 calls received by the charity over a three-month period in 2015 revealed that the average private parking penalty is £83, but some people have been hit by fines as much of £300.
+Analysis of over 900 calls received by the charity over a three-month period revealed that the average private parking penalty was £83, but some people were hit by fines as much of £300.

 Pay and display car parks head private parking problem hotspots, followed by supermarkets, hospitals and airports.

 Gillian Guy, Chief Executive of Citizens Advice, said: “Drivers are paying the penalty for a lack of clarity on parking.

 “While drivers have to obey the rules on parking, firms need to make sure parking restrictions are clear, and people are treated fairly where, for example, ticket machines aren’t working.”

 There's a difference between car parking on private and public land.

 Generally speaking, supermarkets, hospitals, retail parks, rail stations, airports and some fast food diners are good examples of places where parking is provided on private land.

 Parking bays and car parks in town or city centres are likely to be council owned and therefore on public land.
 However, to be sure, read the signs before parking.

 Despite what you may think, parking outside of your own home is actually considered public land, even if you own a Residents Parking Permit.
 However, there are a number of ways to deal with anti-social parking, such as if a car blocks your driveway, for example.